 - Patients received coordinated and person-centred care.
 Staff did not make direct referrals but advised patients to contact their GP when needed for example when found to have high blood pressure. - Before providing treatment, doctors at the service ensured they had adequate knowledge of the patient's health, any relevant test results and their medicines history.
 The patient completed a paper form which was scanned and filed.
-Although the original form was not readily accessible after filing, relevant information was transcribed on to the clinical record during the first consultation. - Doctors were aware of current General Medical Council guidance on information sharing.
-All patients were asked for consent to share details of their consultation and any medicines prescribed with their registered GP on each occasion they used the service, but few patients had provided GP contact details.
-The service had identified this through their audit programme and encouraged patients to provide GP details although none had consented to information sharing.
+Although the original form was not readily accessible after filing, relevant information was transcribed on to the clinical record during the first consultation. - At the last inspection we found that consent to share information with the patient's registered GP was not always recorded and reviewed at each consultation.
+This time we found that doctors were aware of General Medical Council guidance on information sharing.
+Patients were asked for consent to share details of their consultation and any medicines prescribed with their registered GP on each occasion they used the service but few patients had provided GP contact details.
+The service had identified this through their audit programme and encouraged patients to provide GP details although none had consented to information sharing. - At the last inspection we found the service did not always record consent to treatment, for example they did not document the provision of information about unlicensed medicines.
+At this inspection we saw that the service monitored the process for seeking consent appropriately.